National Gallery

 Van Gogh: Poets and Lovers

-This exhibition (14 September 2024–19 January 2025) is a unique opportunity to experience Vincent Van Gogh’s most renowned paintings.
+This exhibition (until 19 January 2025) is a unique opportunity to experience Vincent Van Gogh’s most renowned paintings.
 Rarely seen paintings, sourced globally, are paired with extraordinary drawings, providing a comprehensive view of his revolutionary two-year period in the south of France.
 The exhibit focuses on his Arles and Saint-Rémy phase, exploring how he transformed his style with poetic colour and texture, influenced by poets, writers, and artists.
 Notable works include Starry Night over the Rhône (1888) and The Yellow House (1888), offering an up-close encounter with iconic pieces like Sunflowers (1888) and Van Gogh’s Chair (1889).

 Discover Constable & The Hay Wain

-This exhibition (17 October 2024–2 February 2025) lets you explore the origins and iconic status of John Constable’s The Hay Wain.
+This exhibition (until 2 February 2025) lets you explore the origins and iconic status of John Constable’s The Hay Wain.
 Examining paintings such as George Morland’s Storm and William Mulready’s Farrier’s Shop, the exhibit delves into how Constable’s contemporaries depicted rural scenes.
 The display includes Constable’s sketches created two decades before the final piece, offering a glimpse into his artistic process.
 Originally deemed radical, The Hay Wain now represents a traditional English countryside image, influencing reinterpretations in response to evolving climate concerns.
 The narrative unfolds through works by artists admired by Constable and those responding to his masterpiece, showcasing England’s landscape in the early 19th century.
+Free.

 Parmigianino: The Vision of Saint Jerome

 The Parmigianino exhibition (5 December 2024–9 March 2025) highlights the artistic process of Parmigianino, a visionary Renaissance artist, and delves into the creation of his masterpiece, The Madonna and Child with Saints, also known as The Vision of Saint Jerome.
 After a decade of conservation, the artwork returns to public display alongside selected drawings, from velvety chalk studies to pen and ink sketches, offering an insight into Parmigianino’s creative process.
+Free.

 Visiting the National Gallery